 Gender Policy Report Summer Fellowship

-One Gender Policy Report Summer Fellowship will be available to eligible Humphrey School PhD and master’s students in 2021, with preference given to PhD students.
-The fellowship is a $4,000 award that will be paid during the summer.
+One Gender Policy Report Summer Fellowship will be available to eligible Humphrey School PhD and master’s students in 2024, with preference given to PhD students.
+The fellowship is a $6,000 award that will be paid during the summer.
 For the fellowship, students must apply to work with a Gender Policy Report faculty curator on a project to translate and transmit analysis on key areas of gender policy and produce two blog posts for the Gender Policy Report website.
-Learn more about this summer fellowship opportunity.

 University of Minnesota Gender Scholars